 ConstructionHargreaves Associates, an internationally renowned landscape architecture firm based in San Francisco, oversaw the design effort.
 The lead designer, Mary Margaret Jones, grew up in Baytown before achieving international stature as a landscape architect.
 PageSoutherlandPage designed the park's architecture and Larry Speck, former dean of the University of Texas at Austin School of Architecture, was their lead architect.
 Lauren Griffith Associates, an experienced local landscape architect, provided landscape and horticultural design services.
 Artists Margo Sawyer and Doug Hollis were integral members of the design team and produced three works of art for the park.
 A large team of local and international engineers and specialists supported the core design team.

-- Hess Tower, an office development which sold for a record breaking $442.5 million, opened in June 2011; and
+- Hess Tower, an office development which sold for – the highest price per square foot for commercial space in Houston at the time -- opened in June 2011;

-Discovery Green has helped Houstonians re-conceive downtown as a destination for play as well as work.
+Most importantly, Discovery Green has helped Houstonians re-conceive downtown as a destination for play as well as work.
 During the planning phase, attendance was projected at an ambitious 500,000 a year, which was actually achieved in the first six months.
-As a public park, Discovery Green plays an important role in the City: it has engendered a level of ownership by all residents in the downtown core and throughout the region, and instilled a renewed sense of civic pride in the city.
+Six years later, in 2014, Discovery Green sees over 1.2 million visitors to its 600+ free events annually.
+As a village green for all Houstonians, Discovery Green has engendered a level of ownership by all residents in the downtown core and throughout the region, and instilled a renewed sense of civic pride in the city.

 Ultimately, the most compelling part of Discovery Green’s history is like the story of Houston itself.
 Many of the city’s great institutions can be attributed to the partnership and shared vision among Houston’s philanthropic community, its business leaders, its public officials, and Houstonians themselves.